New Tetradrachm Overview

 In the meantime, as Metis’s pregnancy went on, she fashioned a battle helmet for her future child, giving Zeus terrible headaches.
 The pain was too much to bear, and his tortured cries brought the Olympian gods racing to his side.
 Zeus’ son Hephaestus, the divine blacksmith and inventor (whom Zeus had crippled by throwing from Mt.
 Olympus like so much lightning when he dared side with his mother Hera during an argument), split open his father’s head.

-In this way–from the world’s first migraine–was the fully-formed Athena born.
+In this way was the fully-formed Athena born.

 As for being the patron goddess of Athens, this was the result of a contest between Athena and Poseidon, Zeus’ brother and the god of the sea.
 The rules were simple: each god would give the city one gift, and whichever gift the citizens liked better would determine the winner.
 Poseidon struck the ground with his trident, whereby a mighty salt-water spring arose from the crack.

 Athena gave the city the olive tree.

 The pride Athens took in its olive farming industry is evinced on the reverse of practically every “New Style” silver Athenian tetradrachm coin ever produced.

 The following description is based on the coin images accompanying this profile, supplied courtesy of Harlan J. Berk, Ltd.